 This technical design course features an introduction to the process of 3D printing, as well as best practices for creating successful 3D prints.
 Students will be shown how to set up 3D printers (filament loading, build plate leveling, etc.) but will not actively manage the print process.
-The curriculum will primarily focus on Autodesk 123D Design software fundamentals (Autodesk 123D Design software is free and runs on Mac, PC, and iOS).
+The curriculum will primarily focus on Autodesk Maya design fundamentals.
 Advanced or returning students may be able to build multiple-component models or models with more advanced geometry at the discretion of the Instructor.

-You'll discover 3D print fundamentals, along with Autodesk 123D Design, a free, powerful yet simple 3D creation and editing tool which supports many new 3D printers.
+You'll discover 3D print fundamentals, along with Autodesk Maya, powerful 3D creation and editing tool.
 Feel free to call us at 1-888-709-8324 so that we can make personal recommendations, should you need assistance.

 Where Is This Course Offered?